"Your own Self-Realization is the greatest service you can render the world."

 Self-inquiry leads to silence.
 Surrender leads to silence.
 Both reveal the same thing: the I-Am, the essence of your being.
 In this silence, there is no separation, no self to cling to—just pure consciousness, the foundation of all existence.
 This silence is your true refuge.

+The root of humanity’s problems lies in the struggle to sit in silence, alone with an empty mind for 5 seconds.
 It is in the silence where the power lies.
 The highest teaching in the world is silence.
 There is nothing higher than this.

 Apart from just being silent, the highest formulation of the teaching would be to “abide as that”.
 But even the suggestion to abide as that is a concession, albeit a very slight one, to the self that seems not yet to be abiding as being but might do so.
 Being doesn’t need to be told to abide in itself.
 You don’t have to practice being, because you are your being already.